romain-perrot/EmotivBCI-Controlled-Robot/docs/USAGE.md

    node-red
    ```

 5. This flow enables the integration of mental commands from the Emotiv BCI with ROS, allowing for intuitive control of robotic components such as a gripper.
 The dashboard provides a visual representation of the commands and sensor data, facilitating monitoring and debugging.
+(The other flows are just for testing functionnalities).

    ![TIAGO Simulation](images/emotiv_bci_to_ros_flow.png)
    ![TIAGO Simulation](images/emotiv_bci_to_ros_dashboard.png)